jake-knerr/cogent/README.md

 #### Child components can "lift state up" and trigger notifications in parent components by calling callbacks passed to them or by using a global singleton "lift" service.

-A lift service could be available to all components and provide a way to read state, update state, and send update notifications in a downwards manner.
+A lift service could be available to all components and provide a way to read state, update state, and send update notifications in a downward manner.
 The service may also be used to hang behavior that is shared by multiple components.

 ### API